-Responsible of the Project: Annapaola Marconi - marconi [at] fbk.eu
+Responsibles of the Project: Sara Tonelli, satonelli [at] fbk.eu

-"AI for new models of interactions (personal agents for mindfulness-based interventions and computational creativity)", financed by Fondazione Bruno Kessler - FBK
+Personal agents for healthy coping interventions in healthcare, financed by Fondazione Bruno Kessler - FBK

-Responsibles of the Project: Silvia Gabrielli - sgabrielli [at] fbk.eu (for research line 1)
+Responsibles of the Project: Silvia Gabrielli, sgabrielli [at] fbk.eu

 The PhD student awarded the scholarship financed by FBK is obliged to maintain confidentiality in regard to the disclosure and use of any information, data, software, discovery, invention, idea, method, process (in any format including the source code) or other knowledge discovered, conceived, developed and/or implemented within the research activities financed relatively not only to the object of the PhD scholarship awarded to the PhD student, but also to possible changes made to the object of the grant as agreed with FBK.